 1. Yes – 2 or More Times.
 If you have answered yes to two or more of these items, DEFINITELY USE A FACILITATOR!

-When Should a Facilitator NOT Be Used?
+When a Facilitator is NOT Necessary

-1. The decision has already been made.
+1. The decision is already made.

 2. Decision makers are not open to alternatives other than their own.